 These factors, among others, indicate there are material uncertainties that may cast significant doubt as to the ability of the Company to continue as a going concern.
 Further, if the Company is unable to meet its loan covenants due to its working capital deficiency, the lenders may call their loans.
 There can be no assurances that sufficient equity can be raised on acceptable terms on a timely basis.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited

 1. Nature of Operations and Going Concern (continued)